 Marquees are the perfect way to provide tailored space for guests at your event.
 It’s not often that you have to consider hiring one though, so when it comes to picking the right choice for your event, there are a few questions you’re going to need answers to.

 Below we provide answers to questions like: What type of marquees are out there?
 Which style is best for me?
 Who provides what I’m looking for?
 What size marquee do I need?
 How much is it likely to cost?
 What other accessories should I be thinking about?

-Traditional Marquess can reach a width of 120 feet but most hirers will opt for frame marquees for widths above 40 or 50 feet (12 or 15 metres).
+Traditional marquess can reach a width of 120 feet but most hirers will opt for frame marquees of widths above 40 or 50 feet (12 or 15 metres).

 Pros: They’re big (up to 120ft wide), good value, easy to erect, a classy traditional look and very breathable